peffis/poolmongo/README.md

  make
  ```

- * Use the API in pmongo which is the same API as [mongodb-erlang's mc_worker_api](https://github.com/comtihon/mongodb-erlang) except that the first argument, the Connection, is removed
+ * Use the API in the pmongo module which is the same API as [mongodb-erlang's mc_worker_api](https://github.com/comtihon/mongodb-erlang) except that the first argument, the Connection, is removed (as the connection is handled by poolboy)